lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 ### BLToutch Support and Probe Offset Setup

-Both the **BLTouch Standard** and **BLTouch Waggster Mod** FW variants are configured for the BLTouch support linked in the download page requiring probe offset `{28, -33, 0}`.
+Both the **BLTouch Standard** and **BLTouch Waggster Mod** fw variants are configured for the BLTouch support linked in the download page requiring probe offset `{28, -33, 0}`.
 In case a different support is used by the user, it is simply needed to change the **probe offset** value listed on TFT menu:

     Menu->Settings->Machine->Parameter